xknex/fronius-collector/README.md

 > 📌 If you're not using InfluxDB, remove the `influxdb2` service from the `docker-compose.yaml` file.

+> **If your ./logs directory is not created automatically, there could be a permission problem, which has been observed on Windows environments.
+You can create it manually inside the `fronius-collector` direcory.**
 ---

 ### 📊 Step 4: Verify the Collector